 Ibisbill is the sole member of its own family and a huge target bird for any family listers or world birders.

 Itinerary (17 days/16 nights)

 Day 1.
 Arrival in New Delhi, nearby afternoon birding

-After your late-morning arrival into New Delhi we will transfer to our nearby hotel for check-in (check-in is usually noon).
+After your late-morning arrival in New Delhi we will transfer to our nearby hotel for check-in (check-in is usually at noon).
 After lunch we will spend the first afternoon of the tour birding at a fantastic wetland site near New Delhi, where we could see some interesting species such as Painted and Black-necked Storks, Bar-headed Goose, Knob-billed Duck, Indian Spot-billed Duck, Northern Shoveler, Garganey, Ferruginous Duck, Eastern Imperial, Indian Spotted, and Booted Eagles, Brook’s Leaf Warbler, Sind Sparrow, Striated Babbler, Citrine Wagtail, Baillon’s Crake, Spotted Owlet, and Moustached Warbler.
 This site is a great introduction to Indian birding and is the perfect first birding site for those who have never been to India/Asia before, but it is also really enjoyable for those who do already know the birds of the region.
 Our guides love visiting this site time after time, and a great afternoon will be had by all.

 Overnight: New Delhi